saltstack/salt/doc/topics/windows/windows-package-manager.rst

     installation.

     .. warning::
-        Do not place installer files in the root of winrepo (``/srv/salt/win/repo-ng``).
-If the installer is in the root of winrepo and the package definition for that installer has ``cache_dir: True`` then the entire contents of winrepo will be cached to the minion.
+        Be aware that all files and directories in the same location as the installer file will be copied down to the minion.
+If you place your installer file in the root of winrepo (``/srv/salt/win/repo-ng``) and ``cache_dir: True`` the entire contents of winrepo will be cached to the minion.
+Therefore, it is best practice to place your installer files in a subdirectory if they are to be stored in winrepo.

 :param str cache_file:
     When the installer URL begins with ``salt://``, this indicates a single file